CTrain: Fares

 Rides taken solely within the downtown are free; the rest of the network operates under a proof of payment system, with random fare inspections.
-This is known as the 7th Avenue Free Fare Zone and encompasses all CTrain stations along 7th Avenue.
+As of 2022, the downtown area is known as the TD Free Fare Zone and encompasses all CTrain stations along 7th Avenue.
 Fares and passes could be purchased from ticket vending machines at any station.
-Coins, debit and credit cards can be used at the machines, but bills could not be used at the machines.
-Fares could also be purchased online through the MyFare app or at a Calgary Transit Customer Service Centre.
-Day passes and monthly passes could also be purchased.
+Coins, debit, and credit cards can be used at the machines, however bills cannot.
+Fares can also be purchased online through the MyFare app or at a Calgary Transit Customer Service Centre.
+Day passes and monthly passes can also be purchased.
 Day passes are valid until the end of service on the day of purchase and monthly passes are valid until the end of the month.
 Prices are reduced for seniors and students.
-Children under 5 years old could ride for free as well as pets.
+Children under 12 years old can ride for free, as well as pets.
 Special low-income passes and senior annual passes are also available, and eligible post-secondary students enjoy unlimited access to the network through the U-Pass (universal transit pass) program.